Shawn Haviland

-Shawn Parker Haviland (born November 10, 1985) is an American former professional baseball pitcher who is a pitching coordinator for the Boston Red Sox of Major League Baseball (MLB).
+Shawn Parker Haviland (born November 10, 1985) is an American former professional baseball pitcher who works in player development for the Boston Red Sox of Major League Baseball (MLB).

 Playing career

 Amateur baseball

 Haviland attended Farmington High School (Connecticut).
 Clayton Haviland, Haviland’s grandfather, played for Cornell Big Red baseball, and Tim Haviland, his father, played for Connecticut Huskies baseball.

 Haviland played college baseball for Harvard Crimson baseball.
 In 2006, Haviland was named Ivy League Pitcher of the Year.
 In 2005, Haviland helped Harvard win the Ivy League Baseball Championship Series, qualifying the team for the 2005 NCAA Division I baseball tournament.
 While in college, Haviland spent three summers in the Cape Cod Baseball League, pitching for the Wareham Gatemen and Yarmouth-Dennis Red Sox.
 In 2008, Haviland graduated from Harvard University with a degree in government.
 Haviland was selected in the 33rd round of the 2008 Major League Baseball draft by the Oakland Athletics.